Competencies and Academic Standards Exchange (CASE)

-Our community of institution and supplier members collaborate in 1EdTech Leadership groups to advance education technology innovation, promote interoperability, and support learner achievement and outcomes.
+Our community of institution and supplier members collaborates in 1EdTech Leadership groups to advance education technology innovation, promote interoperability, and support learner achievement and outcomes.

 - Digital Curriculum Product Steering Committee (PSC): Composed of Contributing Members who have demonstrated leadership in advancing the adoption of the CASE, Common Cartridge/Thin Common Cartridge, and/or the LTI Resource standard, promote certifications, and provide market-based information that aids in the evolution of CASE, Common Cartridge/Thin Common Cartridge, and/or the LTI Resource standards.

-- CASE Project Workgroup: Involves Contributing Members institutions and suppliers, including product managers, developers, architects, and district-level staff.
+- CASE Project Workgroup: Involves Contributing Member institutions and suppliers, including product managers, developers, architects, and district-level staff.